jsalexan/employee-tracker/README.md

   <br>

   ## [Credits](#table-of-contents)
   I am grateful for the help of the Panic Problems study (support) group.
-I also received very helpful assistance of my tutors Sabrina Hanson and Renee Trevino.
+I also received very helpful assistance of my tutors Sabrina Hanson and Renee Trevino, as well as Sebastian Alvarado with AskBCS.
 Last, I am thankful for the assistance of my UW Full Stack Web Development Bootcamp instructors, teacher assistants, and fellow students.
   <br><br>

   **Third Party References and Tutorials used include:**